Erfan-Dilfanian/Water_Tanker/README.md

-# Water_Tanker
+# Water Tanker

-firest firefighter UAV's water tanker stl files for 3D printing
+This repository include stl files for forest firefighter UAV's fire tanker taht can be used for 3D printing

+In the `/water_container` please find the stl files of the water container parts

+In the `/supports` you can find the stl files of supports use to mount the drone on the UAV

+**Copyright to NavLab Concorida**